IAmSkyDra/URASys/dataset/README.md

 ## License and Release Policy

-- Datasets derived from public sources follow their original licenses.
+- Public datasets respect their original licenses.
-- The UniQA dataset is institution-specific and will be made available for research upon official acceptance of the associated publication.
+- UniQA is institution-specific and released for research use after paper acceptance.

 ## References
 [1] Pranav Rajpurkar, Robin Jia, and Percy Liang.
 2018.
 Know What You Don’t Know: Unanswerable Questions for SQuAD.
 In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*, pages 784–789, Melbourne, Australia.
 Association for Computational Linguistics.

 [2] Kiet Nguyen, Son Quoc Tran, Luan Thanh Nguyen, Tin Van Huynh, Son Thanh Luu, and Ngan Luu-Thuy Nguyen.
 2022.
 VLSP 2021 – ViMRC Challenge: Vietnamese Machine Reading Comprehension. *VNU Journal of Science: Computer Science and Communication Engineering*, 38(2).